SNURTEL/sigmacats-backend/README.md

 ```

 #### Run
-- `docker compose up` is recommended, but if you really want to, use:
+- Starting the backend as a submodule in the main repo with **`docker compose up` is highly recommended!!!**
+- If you _really_ want to, you can start the backend outside the container (bear in mind you will need to take care of all env variables, as they are normally managed by docker compose):
 ```shell
 chmod +x start.sh
 export $(grep -v '^#' ../.env | xargs) && ./start.sh